jul-des/DL-AtCM/README.md

 ## Inference

-In the directory model_evaluation, the provided Jupyter Notebooks can be run to get model predictions, after downloading our finetuned model weigths from huggingface.
+In the directory Model Evaluation, the provided Jupyter Notebooks can be run to get model predictions.

 ## Getting P wave indices

 The Jupyter Notebook in the directory P wave indiced can be run to get P wave indices (P wave durtation, PQ intervall, P Axis and P amplitude in lead II) of ECGs.
 We ran the code on the preprocessed but not segmented 12 lead ECGs, returned by the described preprocessing pipeline.

 ## Saliency analysis
-The Jupyter Notebook in the directory saliency can be run to get saliency maps for 12 lead ECGs
+The Jupyter Notebook in the directory Saliency can be run to get saliency maps for 12 lead ECGs

 ## About ECG-FM
 ECG-FM was pretrained using self-supervised learning on over 1 million ECG samples and can be finetuned for a wide array of finetuDetails concerning ECG-FM can be found under: